 Top 10 Things to not Do in Marrakech

-A trip to Marrakesh is a sensory overload of exotic sights, sounds, smells, and tastes.
+A trip to Marrakech is a sensory overload of exotic sights, sounds, smells, and tastes.
 If you’re heading to this Moroccan hotspot, keep a few do’s and don’ts in mind to help minimize the inevitable overwhelm.
-Here are 10 things to not do in Marrakech.

 1. Don’t Get Taken by a Street Guide